akshith6212/notes/JavaScript Course.md

     - ```javascript
       var b = "hello";
       ```
-  - Both the examples are valid and+ we can see that we are not declaring the type variable it is.
+  - Both the examples are valid and+ we can see that we are not declaring what the type of variable it is.
 This explains that JavaScript is a loosely typed language.
   - Coming to dynamically typed language:
     - ```javascript
       Eg:  var a = 5;